ncoolidgotu/EJS_Portfolio/README.md

 https://nate.coolidge.ml

 Website is hosted on my own web server and proxied via CloudFlare.
-Please notify me if server is down.
+Backup link if server is down https://nate-ejs.herokuapp.com

 Sources Used: